 Best Type of Flax Seed Oil Fat

-It's important to buy high quality flax seed oil - preferably cold-pressed.
+It's important to buy high quality flax seed oil - preferably unrefined, cold-pressed, and organic.

-Always check the "Best Before Date" when purchasing and Never Heat or Cook with this oil!
+Always check the "Best Before Date" when purchasing.